-4m RE -SPOTTING AND RETURNING BALLS TO THE TABLE
+4m RE-SPOTTING AND RETURNING BALLS TO THE TABLE

-If a cue ball, it is returned to the table and played from baulk n object ball is re-spotted with its centre point on the black spot or as possible to that spot in a direct line between the spot and the centre Object balls are re-spotted in the following order .
+If a cue ball, it is returned to the table and played from baulk An object ball is re-spotted with its centre point on the black spot or as possible to that spot in a direct line between the spot and the centre Object balls are re-spotted in the following order .

-- (a) Black ball. (b) Balls from group of next 'on' player. - Balls from red (or blue or no's 1-7) group if open table. - (d) Other halls.
+- (a) Black ball. (b) Balls from group of next 'on' player - Balls from red (or blue or no's 1-7) group if open table. (c) Balls from re(d) Other balls.